-So I want you to really think about this.
+I want you to really think about this.
 Why are humans in such a rush to augment everything?
-And why in the world do we ever want to put ourselves in the position where we have gotten into the habit of having a glass of wine or drinking whenever we feel a positive emotion so that then when we don't, those positive emotions don't feel as good?
+And why in the world do we ever want to put ourselves in the position where we have gotten into the habit of having a glass of wine or drinking whenever we feel a positive emotion?
+So, that then when we don't, those positive emotions don't feel as good?
 Right?
 The volume has been turned down on them.

-I think the problem is that so many of us have no idea, we have no clue because no one teaches us how to be with any emotion, much less a positive one.
-How to truly feel it, how to savor it.
-And so what we're constantly rushing to do is either numb the negative emotions that we're so sure we can't tolerate feeling, or rushing to augment the positive emotions that we're so sure need improving because we're so disconnected from our bodies.
+I think the problem is that so many of us have no idea, we have no clue, because no one teaches us how to be with any emotion, much less a positive one; how to truly feel it, how to savor it.
+And so, what we're constantly rushing to do, is either numb the negative emotions that we're so sure we can't tolerate feeling.
+Or rushing to augment the positive emotions that we're so sure need improving.
+Because we're so disconnected from our bodies.

-And I'll tell you this: look, I don't ever want to experience the sunset and be sitting there and be like, "You know what, I just feel like something's missing.
+I'll tell you this, look, I don't ever want to experience the sunset and be sitting there and be like, "You know what?
+I just feel like something's missing.
 It's lovely, but you know, it's a little lackluster."
-Right?
-So if you heard episode 32, this is the episode where I'm talking all about the habit cycle, and in it, I talk about going to see a solar eclipse last summer in Jackson, Wyoming.
-And I'll tell you, I mean, if you listen to it, it blew my mind.
+So, if you heard Episode 32, this is the episode where I'm talking all about the habit cycle.
+In it, I talk about going to see a solar eclipse last summer in Jackson, Wyoming.
+And I'll tell you, I mean if you listen to it, it blew my mind.
 Literally, I was like, "Guys, this is magic."

 I was in total awe and wonderment at what was happening.
-It was like, the coolest thing I had ever seen and it was - I mean, I was expecting something good, but it was way beyond what I expected.
-And I remember when I was there, we were with a group of people because there were a lot of people out in Jackson who all were watching the solar eclipse.
+It was the coolest thing I had ever seen.
+I mean, I was expecting something good, but it was way beyond what I expected.
+And I remember when I was there, we were with a group of people.
+Because there were a lot of people out in Jackson who all were watching the solar eclipse.

-And I remember someone offered me a screwdriver, and I said no, obviously, but my brain was like - I remember at that moment, my brain was like - it was slightly dumbfounded.
+And I remember someone offered me a Screwdriver, and I said no obviously.
+But my brain was like, I remember at that moment, my brain was slightly dumbfounded.
 I was like, "Wait, what?
 Guys, magic is about to happen.
-Like, what - why are you drinking?
-Don't - do not miss out on the magic."
+What?
+Why are you drinking?
+Do not miss out on the magic."